-Another way to tour the center of Berlin is on a guided bike tour.
-The city lends itself so well to this that in recent years guided tours through the center of Berlin have been organized that include bicycle rentals.
-These are tours for small groups (about 9 people), available in English and Spanish and last between 3 and 4 hours.
+Another way to tour central Berlin is on a guided bike tour.
+The city lends itself so well to this that in recent years guided tours of central Berlin have been organized that include bike rentals.
+They are tours for small groups (about 9 people), available in English and Spanish and with a duration of 3 to 4 hours.

-The advantage of this tour is that you can cover longer distances than during the walking tours and therefore you will get to know more areas and more aspects of the city since you will be accompanied at all times by an expert guide who will talk about the Prussian monarchy as well as the Second World War or the Cold War.
+The advantage of this tour is that you can cover longer distances than during walking tours and therefore you will know more areas and more aspects of the city because at all times you will be accompanied by an expert guide who will talk about the Prussian monarchy as well as the Second World War or the Cold War.

 - Alexanderplatz TV Tower